 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Registration is now open for the 10th anniversary of Poetry Out Loud, a free high school program which encourages the nation's youth to learn about great poetry through memorization and recitation.
-To compete, schools must register before November 21.
+Individual school competitions have begun for the 10th anniversary of Poetry Out Loud.
+Numerous high schools from across Indiana have registered to take part in this free high school program which encourages the nation's youth to learn about great poetry through memorization and recitation.
+The state finals will be February 21, 2015 at the Central Branch of The Indianapolis-Marion County Public Library.
 Read more.

 (Photo: Brian Drumm)